kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 1. Question the content of this handbook. *“The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.”*
 1. Be curious, and try to make the most out of this opportunity.

-## Prerequisite
+## Prerequisites

-This is a collection of requirements and conditions to fulfil when taking on the role as branch manager.
+This is a collection of requirements and conditions to fulfill when taking on the role as branch manager.

 ### Release Team Onboarding